codetricity/oppkey_tester_ricoh_theta/README.md

 $ flutter create .
 $ flutter pub get
 ```
-Make sure to use Flutter dev channel
+Make sure to use Flutter master channel (as of Nov 12)
 ```
+# CHANGE BACK TO DEV CHANNEL
-$  flutter channel dev
+$  flutter channel master
 ```

 Make sure that you have the latest desktop support and that it’s enabled